The sexual revolution is unravelling. The battle of the sexes is intensifying.

 The Sun newspaper’s exclusive that Michael Fallon lost his job because of lewd suggestions to Andrea Leadsom, vigorously denied by him, will have the usual secular comment without any significant Christian comment.

-I have noted for several decades that the sexual revolution, which began in the 1960s with the development of the oral contraceptive pill and the 1967 Abortion Act, is a lengthy social experiment which will damage many people along the way.
+This is another stage in the sexual revolution.
+For several decades I have noted that the sexual revolution, which began in the 1960s with the development of the oral contraceptive pill, Roy Jenkin’s ‘permissive society’ promoting the decriminalisation of homosexual activity and David Steel’s 1967 Abortion Act, is a lengthy social experiment which will damage many people along the way.

-The laisez-faire and ‘live and let live’ attitudes of the 1960s has given way to a secular puritanism with its thought police and lie detectors.
-Princess Diana’s suggestion a few decades ago that people need ‘a hug’ is now judged to be a new form of sexual assault – and people buy into this secular morality.
+The laissez-faire and ‘live and let live’ attitudes of the 1960s have given way to a secular puritanism with its thought police and lie detectors.
+Princess Diana’s suggestion a few decades ago that people need ‘a hug’ is now judged to be a new form of sexual assault – and people buy into this shifting secular morality.
 This is secular repentance in action.

 Possibly a longing for former standards will develop in place of the shifting sands of moral relativism, which has been used for so long to introduce and promote the sexual revolution.
 The pendulum could swing only so far and now it appears to be swinging back again.
 How far it will swing is anyone’s guess in a society with ever-changing moral relativism as its ‘standard’.

 Ever so slowly, worldly behaviour is being forced reluctantly to conform to biblical standards.
 It has a long way to go, for we are only halfway through the sexual revolution.
 Gender fluidity and trans-sexualism is the latest phase of this fad.

 1 Mar 2018: ‘the new Puritanism’ was discussed in the 15th-anniversary edition of the BBC’s This Week programme.